-1 Primarily includes brokerage receivables/payables, positive/negative replacement values and cash collateral.
-2 Primarily includes excess of funding neutral liabilities (brokerage payables) over corresponding assets.
-2 Primarily includes unencumbered trading assets, unencumbered investment securities and excess reverse repurchase agreements, after haircuts.
-4 Excludes loans with banks.
-5 Excludes due to banks and certificates of deposit.
+1 Primarily includes brokerage receivables / payables, positive / negative replacement values and cash collateral 2 Primarily includes excess of funding neutral liabilities (brokerage payables) over corresponding assets

+3 Primarily includes unencumbered trading assets, unencumbered investment securities and excess reverse repurchase agreements, after haircuts

+4 Excludes loans with banks

+5 Excludes due to banks and certificates of deposit

-Our core customer deposits totaled CHF 278 billion as of the end of 2011, an increase of 5% compared to CHF 266 billion as of the end of 2010, reflecting deposit inflows.
+Our core customer deposits totaled CHF 285 billion as of the end of 2012, an increase of 3% compared to CHF 278 billion as of the end of 2011, as a result of a growth in the customer deposit base in Private Banking & Wealth Management.
 Core customer deposits are from clients with whom we have a broad and longstanding relationship.
 Core customer deposits exclude deposits from banks and certificates of deposit.
 We place a priority on maintaining and growing customer deposits, as they have proved to be a stable and resilient source of funding even in difficult market conditions.
-Our core customer deposit funding is supplemented by the issuance of long-term debt.
-We were able to execute the 2011 funding plan despite difficult market conditions in the earlier part of the year and prefunded a portion of our expected 2012 funding needs.